 The MODE (Method for Object-based Diagnostic Evaluation) tool also uses gridded fields as observational datasets.
-However, unlike the Grid-Stat tool, which applies traditional forecast verification techniques, MODE applies the object-based spatial verification technique described in Davis et al. (2006a,b) (page 436) and Brown et al. (2007) (page 435).
+However, unlike the Grid-Stat tool, which applies traditional forecast verification techniques, MODE applies the object-based spatial verification technique described in Davis et al. (2006a,b) (page 440) and Brown et al. (2007) (page 440).
 This technique was developed in response to the "double penalty" problem in forecast verification.
 A forecast missed by even a small distance is effectively penalized twice by standard categorical verification scores: once for missing the event and a second time for producing a false alarm of the event elsewhere.
-As an alternative, MODE defines objects in both the forecast and observation fields are then matched and compared to one another.
+As an alternative, MODE defines objects in both the forecast and observation fields.
+The objects in the forecast and observation fields are then matched and compared to one another.
 Applying this technique also provides diagnostic verification information that is difficult or even impossible to obtain using traditional verification measures.
 For example, the MODE tool can provide information about errors in location, size, and intensity.